conda-forge/r-rspectra-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: R interface to the 'Spectra' library <http://yixuan.cos.name/spectra/> for large scale eigenvalue and SVD problems.
+Summary: R interface to the 'Spectra' library <https://spectralib.org/> for large-scale eigenvalue and SVD problems.
 It is typically used to compute a few eigenvalues/vectors of an n by n matrix, e.g., the k largest eigenvalues, which is usually more efficient than eigen() if k << n.
-This package provides the 'eigs()' function which does the similar job as in 'Matlab', 'Octave', 'Python SciPy' and 'Julia'.
+This package provides the 'eigs()' function that does the similar job as in 'Matlab', 'Octave', 'Python SciPy' and 'Julia'.
 It also provides the 'svds()' function to calculate the largest k singular values and corresponding singular vectors of a real matrix.
-Matrices can be given in either dense or sparse form.
+The matrix to be computed on can be dense, sparse, or in the form of an operator defined by the user.